HariCazorla/expense-tracker/README.md

 # expense-tracker
-A simple expense tracker using Spring boot
+A simple expense tracker using Spring boot.

 Application is available at http://localhost:8080

 # To run the application